brookhong/DBGPavim/README.markdown

 ### Break only at breakpoints

 The debugger backend breaks only at breakpoints by default.
-If you would like the debugger backend to break at entry, then add below line to your vimrc --
+If you would like the debugger backend to break at entry, then add below line to your vimrc:

     let g:dbgPavimBreakAtEntry = 1

 ### New commands and function keys